grynoch/mintDOI4OpenRepository/README.md

 # Mint DOI for Open Repository
 Created by Tess Grynoch and Lisa Palmer

-Script for minting a draft DOI with the DataCite API using metadata from an Open Repository instance (**DSpace 7**) via the Open Repository API.
+Script for minting a draft DOI with the DataCite API using metadata from an Open Repository instance (**DSpace 7**) via the Open Repository API and updating the record in Open Repository.
 To use this version of the script, you can clone this repository or download the source code from the most recent release.

 To access the **DSpace 5** version of this script, please see the [DSpace 5 branch](https://github.com/grynoch/mintDOI4OpenRepository/tree/DSpace5) or [DSpace 5 release](https://github.com/grynoch/mintDOI4OpenRepository/releases/tag/v1.0.0).